SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 1. Right-click your project and select _Build_. then choose _Build CDS_.
 1. Confirm that the Build CDS has completed successfully.
 1. Right-click your project and click _Build_ and then select _Build_.
-This options takes the compiled CDS data model and creates a `.mta` file
+This option takes the compiled CDS data model and creates a `.mtar` file

     ![Build Project](images/Exercise2_17_build.JPG)